dawsers/hyprscroller/README.md

 also very convenient to use with regular key bindings by simply using a letter as the name.
 Again, see the example configuration.

+*hyprscroller* generates IPC signals for mark events, and in this README there is an example implementation for [ags](https://github.com/Aylur/ags) to use those signals to display information on your desktop bar.

 ## Pinning a Column